summerwind/whitebox-controller/examples/hello-controller-golang/README.md

 # hello-controller (Golang implementation)

-This is an golang implementation of hello-controller intended to demonstrate how to use whitebox-controller as golang library.
+This is an golang implementation of a controller intended to demonstrate how to use whitebox-controller as golang library.

 This controller reconciles Hello resource.
-When create a Hello resource, this controller outputs the value message field and update status of the resource.
+When create a Hello resource, this controller outputs the value of message field and update status of the resource.

 ## Build